Severe storms expected Tuesday in the DMV

 TIMELINE:

-Now to 1 p.m.: Mostly cloudy with light to moderate rain and a few embedded storms move through the area
+Now to 3 p.m.: Mostly cloudy with light to moderate rain showers and a few embedded storms move through the area.

-2 p.m. - 5 p.m.: The first wave of showers moves out.
-We'll be left with cloud cover, which helps to stabilize our atmosphere.
-IF the cloud cover breaks, our atmosphere will become more charged for strong to severe storms.
+3 p.m. - 6 p.m.: Gradually we dry out with the cloud cover breaking up and sunshine re-appearing.

-6 p.m. - 11 p.m.: We'll track widely scattered downpours and storms, some of which could turn strong to severe.
+6 p.m. - 10 p.m.: We'll track widely scattered downpours and storms.
+A few storms could be heavy or strong.
+They'll bring locally heavy rain and some gusty winds.
 The greatest potential is south of the metro across central Virginia, the northern neck, and southern Maryland.

 RELATED: How to customize the stories and alerts you get from WUSA9